G1ya777/Mmeslay/README.md

 * An Automatic Speech Recognition System for the Kabyle language.
 * This was created by training the Squeezeformer-XS model using the Common Voice (the subset in kabyle language).
 * The model was trained, validated and tested on a custom split of the dataset.
-* A language model was also trained on a text corpus composed of sentences collected from various sources, such as Tatoeba and https://github.com/MohammedBelkacem/Kabyletexts.
+* A language model was also trained on a text corpus composed of sentences collected from various sources, such as Tatoeba and https://github.com/MohammedBelkacem/Kabyletexts, using KenLM.
 * The system was tested using various configuration of the CTC decoder :

   ![table_git](https://github.com/G1ya777/Mmeslay/assets/116036106/c2723de3-6ee3-4ffb-a164-3fd489eef2e4)